Omar-p/manara-aws-2/README.md

 * **Application Load Balancer (ALB):** Receives incoming traffic from **Route 53** and forwards it to a target **Auto Scaling Group (ASG)**.
 * **EC2 Instances:** Hosted in **private subnets**, serving application logic securely.
+* **Auto Scaling Policy:**

+  * The ASG is configured with a **target tracking scaling policy** based on the **ALB RequestCountPerTarget metric**.
+  * When the average number of requests per EC2 instance exceeds the threshold (e.g., 1000 requests per minute), additional instances are launched.
+  * Instances are terminated when demand drops below the threshold, ensuring cost-efficiency and responsiveness to load changes.

 ### Database